Breaking Bad News to Patients: A Nurse’s Guide to SPIKES

 S - Set Up the Interview

-Before you meet with the patient, you’ll first need to recognize your role in this process.
-You’re going to be their guide through this trying time, providing them with support, answering their questions, and doing whatever you can to be empathetic to their situation.
+Before you meet with the patient, you’ll need to recognize your role in this process.
+You’re going to be the patient’s guide through this trying time, providing support, answering questions, and doing whatever you can to be empathetic to their situation.

 As such, make sure to do your research on the patient’s condition and prognosis, as well as what this might mean for them, their family, and their future.
-Prior to sitting down with the patient, ask the doctor to share their insights and mention that you plan to assess how the patient is responding to and processing the news.
+Prior to sitting down with the patient, ask for the doctor’s input and mention that you plan to assess how the patient is responding to and processing the news.

 For the meeting, find a private place for you to talk with the patient alone, such as an interview room.
 If any significant others are present, invite them in.
 Sit down and establish eye contact with the patient.
-If they allow you to do so, you can try holding their hand as a way to establish a closer connection with them.
+If they allow you to do so, you can try holding their hand as a way to establish a closer connection.

 P - Assess the Patient’s Perception

-Ask open-ended questions like, “What have you been told about your diagnosis so far,” and “Have you thought about the treatment plan?”
-These types of questions can help you gauge just how much the patient understands about their situation and whether they’re feeling any kind of denial.
+For this step of SPIKES, you’ll want to ask open-ended questions like “What have you been told about your diagnosis so far?” and “Have you thought about the treatment plan?”
+These types of questions can help you gauge just how much the patient understands about the situation and whether they’re feeling any kind of denial.
 Based on the responses to your questions, you can tailor the rest of your conversation to the patient’s level of awareness.